smpio/kubernator/README.md

 #### Navigation

 Navigation tree shows resources, grouped by namespaces, and resource items inside.
 All API groups are fetched, which yields a list of versions and endpoints for every group.
 Then for all groups and versions `Kubernator` loads resources list, and then ― list of items for every known resource.
 To show the tree, resources are grouped by their namespaces.
+Navigation has its own actions bar, which currently consists from one action ― reload namespaces.

 ![Catalog Navigation](screenshots/catalog-navigation.gif)